OlimilO1402/Err_CorrectErrorHandling/README.md

 ### Syntax

 In VB.net there is the Try..Catch..Finally-syntax.
-This is very useful because we have a standard syntax always for the same thing
+This is very useful because we have a standard syntax always for the same thing and every developer knows how to read it.

-But don't hesitate we can do it in VBC very similar like this:
+But don't hesitate we can do it in VBA very similar like this:
 ```VBA
 Sub DoIt()
 Try: On Error GoTo Catch